laravel-workflow/laravel-workflow.github.io/docs/how-it-works.md

 ## Sequence Diagram

-This sequence diagram shows how a Laravel Workflow progresses through a series of activities, both serial and parallel.
+This sequence diagram shows how a Workflow progresses through a series of activities, both serial and parallel.

 import ThemedImage from '@site/src/components/ThemedImage';